 - Are along the text or at separate page(s) the end of the document doc or docx

 The submission of a manuscript supposes that the respective Authors accept the ethical principles.

 Submitting a manuscript supposes that the essential part of that text is not published nor is it under consideration in any other journal or publication.
 The only exceptions to this rule are: theses; reports circulated solely within the institution in which they were developed; documentation provided only to attendants of conferences or other meetings - which do not question this principle.

-Manuscripts should be submitted as Microsoft Word files and, although not strictly obligatory, it is strongly recommended to use this template document.
-The figures should be sent as separate graphic files, as previously specified.
+Manuscripts should be submitted as Microsoft Word files using this template document.
+The figures should be submitted as separate graphic files, as previously specified.

 The journal does not charge submission, article processing or publication fees.

 All the contributions submitted for publication are subject to a first general review from the Editors to ascertain whether they are within the journal scope and objectives.
 After passing this first stage, the papers are subjected to peer reviewing.
 The Editorial Board will participate as often as possible in this stage of review.
 Invited contributions are not subjected to this type of reviewing.
 Contributions to the Opinions section may be reviewed solely by the Editors.

 Whichever the case may be, the Authors’ opinion does not necessarily coincide with that of ARP or of the journal’s Editors or Editorial Board.
 The Authors are solely responsible for their opinions, even when modifications to their texts are suggested in the review process.